ACTOR * AUTHOR * ADVOCATE * SOLO ARTIST

 Alan is a critically-acclaimed actor, award-winning playwright and an advocate for the autism community.
 His writing for the stage reflects his passions for public education, autism advocacy, and fatherhood.
 Most well known for his solo work, Alan has garnered critical-aclaim for his plays such as, RAP, The Old Man of the Mountain, and Jaime's Sexy Heels.
-Growing up in Boston, Alan listened to his father's stories about working with James Brown, Patti Labelle and the Jive Five and those stories, his work as an educator in South Los Angeles, and family life for a Boston Boy in Beverly Hills have all influenced Alan's work on stage and as an author.
-This Fall, Alan's first book, Turning Points, will be published by Luminare Press.
+Growing up in Boston, he listened to his father's stories about working with James Brown, Patti Labelle and the Jive Five and those stories, his work as an educator in South Los Angeles, and family life for a Boston Boy in Beverly Hills have all influenced Alan's work on stage and as an author.
+This Fall, his first book, Turning Points, will be published by Luminare Press.

 Currently, each April, Alan tours the country to promote autism awareness with his critically-acclaimed solo play, A Child Left Behind - My Education in Autism.

 The Autism Plays

 Two critically-acclaimed solo plays on autism, education, and every child's first teacher.
 A Child Left Behind & Living With Autism have been seen in theaters, colleges, libraries and medical centers across the country.
 Each April, Alan tours with play, the LA Times called, "Compelling...
 A first rate education..." to promote Autism Awareness.

 "Aymie’s audacious play, RAP has much to recommend it as it takes swipes at gangster rap, the music industry and consumer culture in this boldly refreshing one-act". - LA WEEKLY